Welcome to Squadron Officer College

 SOC houses a resident-education program specifically targeted at the developmental needs of junior officers.
 We also field an online version of the course that now includes facilitation by line instructors as well as peer-to-peer interaction.

-Squadron Officer School (SOS), established in 1950, delivers primary developmental education for captains and their Department-of-the-Air-Force (DAF) civilian equivalents.
+Squadron Officer School (SOS), established in 1950, delivers primary developmental education for captains, international officers, and select civilian equivalents from the Department-of-the-Air-Force (DAF) and other interagency departments.
 In SOS, students identify and reflect on their personal leadership styles as they are exposed to educational and experiential opportunities that challenge them to become more effective leaders for our Air Force.

 Although SOC has a long and prestigious history, we are not resting on our laurels.
 On the contrary, we are in the process of fundamentally transforming the College.
 We are partnering with leading institutions in the US to ensure our curriculum reflects the latest advancements in leadership studies.
 We are also adding intensive, experiential activities in our resident programs to inject realism and provide opportunities for students to apply the lessons we are teaching.